 Above: The thermal switch opens from excessive heat.
 The control voltage used to close the mains contactor is interrupted.
 This opens the main contactor and removes power from the VFD.

 Above: The thermal switch opens from excessive heat.
 The control voltage used to close the contactor to the braking resistor is interrupted.
 This opens the contactor and removes power from the braking resistor while the VFD remains powered.

 3. Intrinsically-Safe Braking Resistors

 KEB also offers braking resistors that are intrinsically safe.
-These resistors come equipped with an internal overload protection that will open, similar to a fuse, when overloaded.
+These resistors come equipped with internal overload protection that will open, similar to a fuse, when overloaded.
 This option does not require any additional hardware or control devices as the protection is built-in to the resistor.

 Above: The resistor’s internal safety mechanism has opened due to overload.
 This safety feature behaves similarly to a fuse.
 No extra hardware is required for this type of resistor.

 Let's Work Together

 Connect with us today to learn more about our industrial automation solutions—and how to commission them for your application.